Insight - London stakes its claim as global bitcoin hub

-LONDON London, centre of the $5-trillion-a-day global currency market, now wants to be home to a controversial upstart - bitcoin.
+LONDON London, centre of the $5-trillion-a-day (3.3 trillion pounds) global currency market, now wants to be home to a controversial upstart - bitcoin.

 British authorities have come out in support of digital currencies in the name of promoting financial innovation, while proposing that regulations should be drawn up to prevent their use in crime.